 - To extract the chymosin, the stomachs must be submerged in a solution.
 For this reason, it is not possible to extract it without killing the animal, which means that anything made with rennet is immediately disqualified from a strictly vegetarian diet.

 - The stomachs used for rennet production are by-products of the meat industry.
 While it’s true that animals are not killed specifically for the enzyme alone, purchasing food products made with rennet still indirectly supports the meat industry.

-Vegetarian Parmesan Alternatives
+Parmesan Alternatives for Vegetarians

 If you are a vegetarian who simply can’t live without parmesan, you do have some options.

 In the 1960s and 70s, animal rights movements began to gain momentum, and as a result, the veal industry began to take a nosedive.
 Because calf rennet comes from the stomachs of calves that are slaughtered for veal, the enzyme suddenly became very expensive.
 Companies needed a cheaper and more readily available alternative.

 There are currently three main alternatives available to cheesemakers:

 Fermentation Produced Chymosin (FPC): Modern science answered the call for a rennet alternative with recombinant animal gene technology.
 Fungus molds were genetically modified with the gene for chymosin (the main component of rennet), causing the fungus to churn out new chymosin molecules.
 Rennet production through microorganisms occurs by process of fermentation, and does not require the slaughtering of any animals.
 But, strictly speaking, there is one problem.
 The gene that is used to modify the microorganisms in the first place comes from animal rennet.
 Since this one single gene can be used to produce a massive amount of microbial rennet for years and years, many vegetarians find eating cheese made with FPC acceptable.
 In 2012, enzyme companies and dairy groups estimated that about 90 percent of all commercially produced cheese in the USA is made with FPC.